-- 7. The process that occurs when views or ideas are presented to you, or you come to know something through direct experience. - 8.
+- 7. Involves your condition of being presented with views, ideas, experiences, or made known to you through direct experience. - 8.
 The process by which you integrate new ideas into your thinking patterns. - 9.
 The process by which you adapt or filter out new sources of information as they relate to your goal. - 10.
-The process by which you cause an idea or ideas to develop in your mind.
+The process by which you cause an idea or ideas to develop in your mind. - 11.
+The process by which you bring the information into a whole or complete topic.

-Incorporation11 refers to the process by which you bring the information into a whole or complete topic.
-By now you have investigated, chosen some information over others, and have started to see how the pieces will come together.
-Your perceptions of how the elements come together will form the basis for the organization of your speech.
+organization of your speech.
 It will contribute to the logic of your message and help you produce a coherent, organized speech that your audience can follow clearly.

 Production12 involves the act of creating your speech from the elements you have gathered.
 You may start to consider what comes first, what goes last, and how you will link your ideas and examples together.
-You may find that you need additional information, and can go back to your notes that you took to find the source quickly and easily.
+You may find that you need additional information, and can go back to your notes that you taken to find the source quickly and easily.
 You may also start to communicate with friends, sharing some of the elements or even practicing the first drafts of your speech, learning where the connections are clear and where they need work.

 Revision13 is the process by which you look over your speech again in order to correct or improve it.
 You will notice elements that need further investigation, development, or additional examples and visual aids as your produce your speech.
 This is an important step to the overall production of your speech, much like revising an essay for an English course.
 The first time you said, thought, or wrote something it may have made sense to you, but upon reflection and after trying an idea out, you need it to be revised in order to work effectively as part of your speech.
-You may revisit the place in which you started, and start all speeches, by reconsidering the rhetorical situation and see if what you have produced is in line with the expectations of the audience.
+You may revisit the place in which you started, and start all speeches, by reconsidering the rhetorical situation and see if what you have produces is in line with the expectations of the audience.
 Your awareness of the content, audience, and purpose of the rhetorical situation will guide you through the revision process and contribute to the production of a more effective speech.